-- Counseling to assist in educational planning and resolving problems relating to studies - Counseling to address personal concerns - Counseling to assist in choosing academic majors, programs or careers - Career interest assessment - Current information on educational and career opportunities - Classes in human development, career and life planning - · Special-interest workshops and class presentations - Information on substance abuse prevention and recovery.
+- Counseling to assist in educational planning and resolving problems relating to studies - · Counseling to address personal concerns - Counseling to assist in choosing academic majors, programs or careers - Career interest assessment - Current information on educational and career opportunities - · Classes in human development, career and life planning - Special-interest workshops and class presentations - Information on substance abuse prevention and recovery.
 Referral to a wide variety of community resources when additional services are needed

 Most Counseling Center services are free to enrolled students.
-For an appointment, stop by the Counseling Center in Bldg.
-7 or call 253.566.5122.
+For an appointment, call or stop by the Counseling Center in Bldg.
+7.